A Black--Scholes inequality: applications and generalisation: Introduction

 where $\Phi^{-1}(u) = + \infty$ for $u \ge 1$. \end{theorem}

 In \cite{SIFIN}, Theorem \ref{th:SIFIN} was used to derive upper bounds on the implied total standard deviation function $\IBS$ by selecting various values of $p$ to insert into the inequality.

 The function $\Phi \big( \Phi^{-1}(\cdot) + y \big)$ has appeared elsewhere in various contexts.
 For instance, it is the value function for a problem of maximising the probability of hitting a target considered by Kulldorff \cite[Theorem 6]{kulldorff}.
 (Also see the book of Karatzas\cite[Section 2.6]{karatzas}.)
-Kulik \& Tymoshkevych \cite{kt} observed, in the context of proving a certain log-Sobolev inequality, that the family of functions $ \left( \Phi( \Phi^{-1}(\cdot) + y) \right)_{y \ge 0} $ forms a semigroup under function composition.
-We we will see that this semigroup propery is the essential idea of our proof of Theorem \ref{th:BS} and its subsequent generalisations.
+In insurance mathematics, the function is often called the Wang transform and was proposed in \cite{wang} as a method of distorting a probability distribution in order to introduce a risk premium.
+In a somewhat unrelated context, Kulik \& Tymoshkevych \cite{kt} observed, while proving a certain log-Sobolev inequality, that the family of functions $ \left( \Phi( \Phi^{-1}(\cdot) + y) \right)_{y \ge 0} $ forms a semigroup under function composition.
+We will see that this semigroup property is the essential idea of our proof of Theorem \ref{th:BS} and its subsequent generalisations.

 The rest of this note is arranged as follows.
-In section \ref{se:property} we introduce a space of call price functions and explore some of its properties.
+In section \ref{se:property} we introduce a space of call price curves and explore some of its properties.
 In particular, we will see that it has a natural noncommutative semigroup structure with an involution.
-In section \ref{se:peacock}, it is shown that the binary operation is compatible with the convex order, and therefore a one-parameter sub-semigroup of the space of call functions can be identified with a non-negative peacock.
-The main result of this article is that each one-parameter semigroup corresponds to a unique (up to translation) log-concave probability density, generalising the Black--Scholes call price surface and providing a family of reasonably tractable call surface parametrisations in the spirit of the SVI surface.
-In section \ref{se:proofs} we provide the proofs of the main results.
-The key observation is an isomorphism linking a call price curve to the lift zonoid of the terminal price of the underlying asset.
+The binary operation has a natural financial interpretation as the maximum price of an option to swap the one asset for a fixed number of shares of a second asset.
+In section \ref{se:peacock}, we introduce a space of call price surfaces and provide in Theorem \ref{th:char-surf} equivalent characterisations in terms of either one supermartingale or two martingales.
+Furthermore, it is shown that the binary operation is compatible with the decreasing convex order, and therefore a one-parameter semigroup of the space of call curves can be associated with an arbitrage-free market model.
+A main result of this article is Theorem \ref{th:classify}: each one-parameter semigroup corresponds to a unique (up to translation and scaling) log-concave probability density, generalising the Black--Scholes call price surface and providing a family of reasonably tractable call surface parametrisations in the spirit of the SVI surface.
+In section \ref{se:calibrating}, further properties of these call price surfaces, including the asymptotics of their implied volatility, are explored.
+In addition, an explicit example is given to illustrate the idea, and is calibrated to real world call price data.
+In section \ref{se:proofs}, the proof of Theorem \ref{th:classify} is given.
+The key observation is that the Legendre transform is an isomorphism converting the binary operation on call price curves to function composition.
+The isomorphism has the additional interpretation as the lift zonoid of the terminal price of the underlying asset.